python-cas/python-cas/README.rst

     :target: https://travis-ci.org/python-cas/python-cas

-``Python CAS`` Python utilities to implement CAS protocol (Central Authentication Server) client.
+``Python CAS`` Python utilities to implement CAS protocol (Central Authentication Service) client.

 This project was started by factoring out **CASClient** classes from the `django-cas-ng`_ project.
-Now **CASClient** can be used by any python project, not only for Django.
+Now **CASClient** can be used by any python project, e.g. Django, Pyramid, Flask, Sanic, FastAPI, Tornado, web2py etc.

 Features
 --------